henriquehbr/eswatch/README.md

 esbuild options:
-  --bundle      Bundle all dependencies into the output files --platform    Platform target (browser | node, default browser) --minify      Remove whitespace, shorten indentifiers and syntax --external    Exclude specific modules from the bundle --format      Output format (iife | cjs | esm, no default when not
+  --bundle      Bundle all dependencies into the output files --platform    Platform target (browser | node, default browser) --minify      Remove whitespace, shorten identifiers and syntax --external    Exclude specific modules from the bundle --format      Output format (iife | cjs | esm, no default when not
                 bundling, otherwise default is iife when platform